-There is a great deal of interest in the distribution of spin and orbital angular momentum in hadronic systems.
-In general the underlying dynamics of partons in hadrons is relativistic.
 The treatment of spin in relativistic systems is different than it is in non-relativistic systems.
 In a relativistic system the spin of a parton is identified with the angular momentum of the parton in its rest frame while the spin of the hadron is defined as the angular momentum of the hadron in its rest frame.
 Transforming a parton from its rest frame to the hadrons rest frame, where the spins can be coupled, involves boosts which generate dynamical rotations.

-These rotations transform the parton spins and also impact the relative orbital angular momentum and the spin of the system are related by Clebsch-Gordan coefficients of the Poincaré group[1][2][3].
+These rotations transform the parton spins and also impact the relative orbital angular momentum before they can be coupled.
+The spin of the constituents, the internal orbital angular momentum and the spin of the system are related by Clebsch-Gordan coefficients of the Poincaré group[1][2][3].
 The Poincaré group Clebsch-Gordan coefficients are labeled by eigenvalues of mass and spin Casimir operators, which are dynamical operators.

-An additional complication is that boosts to the rest fame are not unique; a boost to the rest frame followed by a momentum dependent rotation is a different boost to the rest frame.
-There are as many different kinds of boosts as there are momentum dependent rotations.
+An additional complication is that boosts to the rest frame are not unique; a boost to the rest frame followed by a momentum-dependent rotation is a different boost to the rest frame.
+There are as many different kinds of boosts as there are momentum-dependent rotations.
 Each boost defines a different spin observable.
 For example, there are distinct boosts that are used to define the helicity, light front spin or canonical spin.
 These are three specific choices, that are distinguished by useful properties, out of an infinite number of possibilities.
-In many-body systems there is another relevant spin, which I call the constituent spin[3], which is distinguished by the property that spins and orbital angular momenta can be combined using ordinary SU(2) coupling methods to get the hadronic spin.
+In many-body systems there is another relevant spin, which we call the constituent spin[3], which is distinguished by the property that spins and orbital angular momenta can be combined using ordinary SU(2) coupling methods to get the hadronic spin.